dzmcclure/jotl-deck-tool-app/README.md

 - [x] Discard pile view
 - [x] Remove ALL Bless/Curse cards
 - [x] Restore Bless and Curse decks to base
+- [x] Move blurse cards out of deck and into store

 ## Future Goals